Are You Okay? The Effect of a National Peer-based Support Campaign on Mental Health

 Publication

-Working Paper, R&R at Journal of Marketing
+Working Paper, Conditionally accepted at Journal of Marketing

 Lachlan Deer